A history of Lodi winegrowing, part 2

 Just as Mokelumne River is associated with a remarkably uniform, flatter, lower elevation sandy loam terroir, Clements Hills is identified by its contrasting rolling hills of gravelly clay.
-Borden Ranch has even higher elevation clay slopes laden with gravel or even boulders.
+Borden Ranch has even higher elevation clay slopes laden with gravel and even boulder-sized cobble.
 Jahant has the pinkish clay-sandy-loam in the classic San Joaquin soil series (California’s official state soil, as it were).
-There are wide ranging slopes in Sloughhouse that are replete with chunky to humongous river rocks; Cosumnes River is uniquely alluvial and continuously windswept by Delta breezes; and Alta Mesa has its own series of gravelly clay loams on a plateau of moderate height.
+There are wide ranging slopes in Sloughhouse that are replete with chunky to humongous river rocks, whereas Cosumnes River is uniquely alluvial and continuously windswept by Delta breezes while Alta Mesa has its own series of gravelly clay loams on a plateau of moderate height.

 Today, there are just over 113,000 acres of vineyards planted in the entire Lodi AVA – far more than any other AVA in the U.S. Virtually all of it is premium wine grapes: classic European Vitis vinifera, not table grapes or raisin crops.

 While the historic heart and soul is still the Mokelumne River, most of the recent plantings – going into the ground between the 1980s and the past 10 years – are actually in the lesser known, outer-lying AVAs.
 Lodi is in expansion mode, and its success hinges on how well this is done.